Guidant

-Guidant Corporation, part of Boston Scientific and Abbott Labs, designs and manufactures artificial cardiac pacemakers, implantable cardioverter-defibrillators, stents, and other cardiovascular medical products.
-Their company headquarters is located in Indianapolis, Indiana.
-Their main competitors are Medtronic, St. Jude Medical, and Johnson and Johnson.
+Guidant Corporation was an American medical equipment manufacturer.
+It designed artificial cardiac pacemakers, implantable cardioverter-defibrillators, stents, and other cardiovascular medical products.
+It was headquartered in Indianapolis, Indiana.

 History

 In February 1972, Cardiac Pacemakers, Inc. (CPI) of St. Paul, Minnesota was formed.
 CPI was a highly successful start up venture, increasing sales from zero in 1972 to over $47 million and highly profitable when it was acquired by Eli Lilly in 1978 for $127 million.
 In 1977 Eli Lilly & Co. buys IVAC of San Diego (a manufacturer of medical pumps and other hospital equipment) for $60.5 million.
 In 1980, Eli Lilly & Co. acquires Physio-Control of Redmond, WA. and Advanced Cardiovascular Systems of Santa Clara, CA [1984] (balloon dilatation catheters and guidewires) along with Devices for Vascular Intervention(DVI) of Redwood City, CA [1988] (athetectomy catheter).
 These companies formed the core product/therapy areas of the Medical Devices Division of Eli Lilly and Company.

 In 1994, Lilly had a change in senior management and Randy Tobias, the new president & CEO, decided that Lilly would focus on its pharma and other related businesses.
 The Medical Devices Division was spun off and went public in late 1994 under the name of Guidant Corporation (NYSE and PCX: GDT).
 The new company focused on cardiac rhythm management (pacemakers and implantable defibrillators) and cardiac and vascular intervention products via coronary and peripheral stents, guidewires and balloon dilatation catheters.
 Less invasive heart surgery was another small business unit of Guidant.

 In February 1999 the business acquired Sulzer Medicas electrophysiology business for $810 million cash and in November of the same year, acquired CardioThoracic Systems, Inc.

 In July 2002 the company acquired Cook Group Incorporated, and months later in December, Guidant acquired Cardiac Intelligence Corporation.

 In April 2003 the business acquired SyneCor, LLC, developer of a fully bioabsorbable vascular stent.
 Months later, in June 2003 Guidant acquired X Technologies, Inc. for $60 million.

 In January 2004, the company acquired AFx inc., a pioneer in the field of microwave surgical cardiac ablation.